splorehq/splore-sdk-py/README.md

 - **Agent Management**: Create, update, retrieve, and delete agents.
 - **File Upload**: Upload documents for processing.
 - **Extractions**: Extract structured data from documents.
+- **Search**: Perform web searches and retrieve search history.
 - **AWS S3 Integration**: Process files directly from S3.
 - **Task Monitoring**: Track the progress of extraction jobs.
 - **Error Handling**: Provides meaningful errors and retry mechanisms.
+- **Python 3.7+ Compatibility**: tested supported version after 3.7.17 can be used for python 3.7 and above.

 ---